redifo/ege-restaurant/README.md

 ## **Project Setup**

-Below, I have mentioned the versions of the libraries used to prevent any version incompability  issues.
+Below, I have mentioned the versions of the libraries used to prevent any version incompability issues .

 1. Install **Django** and **gunicorn**:
    - `pip install Django==5.0.3 gunicorn==20.1.0`